|

 small botanical garden, more than a home garden.

-Quail Hollow has a relatively informal, wildlife-friendly look, with many winding paths
+Quail Hollow and Quail Hill have a relatively informal, wildlife-friendly look, with many winding paths

 and water features that attracts over 100 species of avian